tcgerdes/Project0/readme.txt

 Documentation of Feature for Project0

-Requirement 1: contain at least 4 different html pages; possible to get from one to another Requirement 2: at least 1 Sytlesheet
-Requirement 3: at least 1 ordered; 1 unordered list
-Requirement 4: Stylesheet (CSS) 5 different CSS properties; 5 different types of CSS selectors Requirement 5: usage of #ID selector, .class Requirement 6: at least mobile-responsive  @media query
+Requirement 1: contain at least 4 different html pages; possible to get from one to another -> done Requirement 2: at least 1 Sytlesheet -> done Requirement 3: at least 1 ordered; 1 unordered list -> done Requirement 4: Stylesheet (CSS) 5 different CSS properties; 5 different types of CSS selectors Requirement 5: usage of #ID selector, .class Requirement 6: at least mobile-responsive  @media query